ArturBa/AlmostAgricola/README.md

 # Project structure
 - `docs/` is where documentation is
-- `build/` is where code is built - like where executables are.
 - `ext/` includes gtest and project dependencies
 - `inlude/` is where the header files are located
 - `src/` is where the source files are located
 - `test/` is where the test source files are located

-Rest of code in root:
--`CMakeLists.txt` must be in each subdirectory of the project

 # Project building